 Liverpool is a popular city to relocate to thanks to its rich history, plentiful job opportunities & low cost of living.
-It’s the sixth largest city in United Kingdom.
-Located in North West England, it sits within metropolitan county of Merseyside.
+It’s the sixth largest city in the United Kingdom.
+Located in North West England, it sits within the metropolitan county of Merseyside.

 Liverpool's status as a port city has contributed to its diverse population.
-The city is also home to the oldest Black African community in the country and the oldest Chinese community in Europe.
+The city is home to the oldest Black African community in the country and the oldest Chinese community in Europe.

-It’s not only famous for The Beatles, world-class football, culture and stunning cathedrals but also its dining scene, nightlife and more.
+Liverpool is not only famous for The Beatles, world-class football, culture and stunning cathedrals but also its dining scene, nightlife and more.
 Read below:

 Getting around Liverpool

-Operated by Merseyrail, each of these stations links the city centre with all other areas in the Merseyside area, with services running every 15 minutes from all regional stations into the city.
-Alternatively, all local bus routes arrive at and depart from Queen Square and Paradise Street with Mersey Travel running a late night bus service every Friday and Saturday night.
+Operated by Merseyrail, each of these stations links the city centre with all other areas in the Merseyside area.
+Services run every 15 minutes from all regional stations into the city.
+Alternatively, all local bus routes arrive at and depart from Queen Square and Paradise Street.
+Mersey Travel runs a late-night bus service every Friday and Saturday night.

-Eating & drinking in Liverpool
+Eating & drinking

 Liverpool’s dining scene is fantastically varied, from simple dishes to the finest foods from around the world.
-One of the best districts to eat is Hope Street or St George’s Quarter at the heart of the city.
+One of the best districts to eat in is Hope Street or St George’s Quarter at the heart of the city.
 Check out the best restaurants here.
 The region also boasts fabulous food festivals and fantastic farmers’ markets.

 In contrast to much of the rest of the country, striking up a conversation with a stranger is fine pretty much anywhere in Liverpool.
-On the train, on the bus, on the bog - all great opportunities to chat.
+On the train, on the bus, on the bog - all great opportunities to chat!

-Local amenities such as Hospitals, Doctors, Chemists, Schools, etc. can be viewed for each property on our website.
+Local amenities such as hospitals, doctors, chemists, schools, etc. can be viewed for each property on our website.